-The net proceeds to the Company from the sale of the 750,000 shares of Common Stock and 500,000 Warrants offered by the Company hereby are estimated to be approximately \$2,434,375 (\$2,983,469 if the Underwriters' over-allotment option is exercised in full) at an assumed initial public offering price of \$4.00 per share and \$.125 per Warrant and after deducting the estimated underwriting discount and offering expenses.
+The net proceeds to the Company from the sale of the 750,000 shares of Common Stock and 500,000 Warrants offered by the Company hereby are estimated to be approximately \$2,404,375 (\$2,975,546 if the Underwriters' over-allotment option is exercised in full) after deducting the estimated underwriting discount and offering expenses.

-The Company intends to use approximately \$1 million of such net proceeds for the repayment of the Company's revolving credit facility with San Jose National Bank, which bears interest at prime plus 1% and is due in October, 1997.
-Proceeds from the revolving credit facility were used for working capital.
-In addition, the Company will use the net proceeds for general corporate purposes including product development, product advertising, and working capital.
-The amounts and timing of the Company's actual expenditures will depend upon numerous factors, including the status of the Company's product development efforts, competition, and marketing and sales activities.
-Pending use of the net proceeds of the sale of the shares of Common Stock and Warrants offered hereby, the Company intends to invest such funds in short term, interest bearing, investment grade obligations.
-Any additional proceeds received upon the exercise of the Warrants, the Underwriters' overallotment option or the Representative's Warrants, as well as income from investments, if any, will be added to working capital.
+The Company intends to use approximately \$1,438,335 of such net proceeds for the repayment of \$1,288,996 outstanding under the Company's revolving credit facility and loans with San Jose National Bank.
+The Company's revolving credit facility bears interest at prime plus 1% and is due in October, 1997.
+The loans consist of two loans in the aggregate of \$139,339 bearing interest at 10% and 10.5% per annum due in December 1998, and May 1999.
+In addition, the Company intends to pay off a \$10,000 loan.
+Proceeds from the revolving credit facility were used for working capital and proceeds from the two loans were used for the purchase of equipment.
+The remaining balance will be used for general corporate purposes, which may include product development, advertising, payment of taxes, contributions to the Company's ESOP, and working capital.
+Any additional proceeds received upon the exercise of the Warrants, the Underwriters' over-allotment option or the Representative's Warrants, as well as income from investments, if any, will be added to working capital.
+Pending use of the net proceeds of the offering for the above purposes, the Company intends to invest such funds in short-term, interest bearing, investment grade obligations.